 What Does A Woman Look Like When She Is Having A Contraction?

 Women can cope with contractions in a wide variety of ways.
 These are all women working through contractions.
+You can also check out theses birth videos to see what labor look like and what you might experience in your labor as well.

 Some women look very emotional: